takigama/bgp-test-harness-nodejs/README.md

 DONE
 ====
  - Multiple peer support - but all see same updates and same remote AS
+ - per-peer updates (each peer gets a different AS path and if random next-hops are on, a different ip address for the next hop);
  - Add a cli
    - change next hop on the fly
    - start/stop publication